ushnik/Amazon.com-reviews-that-affect-purchase-decision/README.md

 ###Using the R package 'lda' for model fitting

-We create a corpus that includes all 10,261 review texts, and then compute a few statistics about the corpus:
+The object ~documents~ is a length-10,254 list where each element represents one document, according to the specifications of the lda package.
+After creating this list, we compute a few statistics about the corpus:

 ```s
 # Computing some statistics related to the data set: